-After taking some pictures, head over to Parson’s Memorial Lodge which is only 100 feet from Soda Springs.
+After taking some pictures here, head over to Parson’s Memorial Lodge, which is only 100 feet from Soda Springs.

 Parson’s Memorial Lodge

-It is a lot of fun to go inside and see the exhibits they have set up which talk about the area’s unique history.
+It is a lot of fun to go inside and see the exhibits they have set up that talk about the area’s history.

-They also have a fireplace with chairs set up in the back, which looks like somewhere you would love spending a cold winter night.
+They also have a fireplace with chairs set up in the back, which looks like somewhere you would spend a cold winter night.

 The lodge was made a National Historic Landmark in 1987.